craigsands/node-app/docs/jenkinsfile.md

 ## Deploy

 The final stage again binds AWS credentials so that Terraform can build the appropriate resources in AWS.
 The [Terraform code](../config/node-app) references the AMI built in the previous step to use in the deployment.
-This stage deploys the resources necessary to create an autoscaling application group managed by CloudFormation.
+This stage deploys the resources necessary to create an Auto Scaling Group managed by CloudFormation.

 ```
 stage('Deploy-Node-App') {